rudfoss/practical-react-with-typescript/README.md

 👋 Welcome to the repository for the workshop [Practical React with TypeScript](https://www.bouvet.no/kurs/kategorier/utvikling-for-web-og-mobil/workshop-praktisk-react-med-typescript)!

-> [!IMPORTANT]
-> Please install and verify all prerequisites before the first day of the course.
-You can find the list [below](#prerequisites).

 > [!NOTE]
-> Got questions that weren't answered or that you thought of after the course ended?
-Feel free to ask in the [Discussion section](https://github.com/rudfoss/practical-react-with-typescript/discussions/categories/q-a).
+> Having trouble installing prerequisites?
+Got questions during or after the course that weren't answered fully?
+Feel free to open a thread in the [Discussion section](https://github.com/rudfoss/practical-react-with-typescript/discussions/categories/q-a)

 - [Prerequisites](#prerequisites)
   - [Required](#required)